Refresh Your Direct Mail Strategy:

 Interview with Mary Gessner

-Mary Gessner leads Path2Response’s Data Science team, ceaselessly exploring how the combination of online and offline consumer behavior improves marketers’ campaigns.
+Mary Gessner previously led Path2Response’s Data Science team, ceaselessly exploring how the combination of online and offline consumer behavior improves marketers’ campaigns.
 She thrives in this world of BIG data having previously been part of coops in their earliest days.
 Mary held senior roles at Epsilon Targeting (formerly Abacus), Datalogix and Return Path.
 She knows BIG data from the digital marketing world too.
-She led the Analytics team at Return Path, leveraging her statistical know-how to optimize mailers’ digital marketing campaigns.
+She previously led the Analytics team at Return Path, leveraging her statistical know-how to optimize mailers’ digital marketing campaigns.
 She loves uncovering patterns in data and sharing those with marketers to improve both short, and long-term, strategies.

 “We’re getting better results… 3 times faster than I’ve seen in the past, and we’re innovating 3 times as fast (I’m in awe of our engineering team).
 It’s a breath of fresh air in the cooperative industry.”

-Mary Gessner, VP Data Science
+Mary Gessner, former VP of Data Science

 Mary, how is Path2Response getting better list performance for our clients?